TurboGarry/python-projects/README.md

 Project 7 is a speech to text conversion program.
 This Program will convert speech to text and return speech as string.

+## Project 8

+Project 8 is a webcam program.
+user can capture their image using webcam.